rftheisen/rftheisen.github.io/Scripts/scripts.md

 As a technologist myself when I am administering the systems I use for mass instruction I like to implement automation whereever I see the opportunitiy.
 I've listed below examples of IT Automation scripts I use and teach others how to use:

-# Cisco IOS Device Base Line Configurations
+# Cisco IOS

-In business, industry and higher education many large sized organizations decided many many years ago to go with Cisco for their network infrastructure.
+In industry and higher education many large sized organizations decided many many years ago to go with Cisco for their network infrastructure.
 You'll find many Cisco Switches and Routers out in the wilderness.
 One of the most appealing features of a Cisco product is many of them run their proprietary OS called IOS(Internetwork Operating System).
 It's got an amazing command line interface that if learned properly  you'll breeze through configurations and even have the ability to automate tasks on a large scale.
-I'm growing more and more intrigued by the promises of Ansible but you really should learn IOS as a good baseline.
-Many networking vendors still include CLIs on their operating systems though many have gone to a cloud-based controller model.
+I'm growing more and more intrigued by the promises of Red Hat's Ansible but you really should learn IOS as a good baseline.
+Ansible is an automation langauge that allows you to automate tasks on several IT platforms including but not limited to: Cisco IOS, Windows desktop OS, Windows server and countless Linux distros, you'll find some useful Ansible playbooks further down this page.

+Many networking vendors still include CLIs in their operating systems.
+The trend is to build a cloud-based controller model where all configurations are done on a web-based GUI often called a Northbound interface that will send configuration changes over the Internet to the networking devices on site.
+This model can lower the learning curve for IT professionals to manage networks and even makes it easier for non-technical decision makers to visualize what's happening on a network.
+Examples of companies that have done this are Cisco Meraki, Ubiquiti Networks, and Palo Alto Networks just to name a few.

 ## Router Configurations